br-mat/annoying-plant/README.md

 We use a CD40107BE IC the datasheet can be found in the docs folder, the truth table was also taken from the datasheet. <br>

 A special use case for the NAND Gate is to invert incomming signals, when we combine the pins A and B it's inverting the signal we supply to the combination of the two.
-You also can see this first and last lane of the truth table. <br>
+You also can see this in first and last lane of the truth table, where A and B are equal. <br>

 We can now use this Gate to create a flip flop.
 This is a special circuit designed to store a specific state (HIGH or LOW).